TotalEnergies SE (TTE) Profit Margins posted 4.50% in the last twelve months: The key fundamentals to watch

-At the end of the latest market close, TotalEnergies SE (TTE) was valued at $48.04.
-In that particular session, Stock kicked-off at the price of $48.97 while reaching the peak value of $49.07 and lowest value recorded on the day was $48.21.
-The stock current value is $48.40.Recently in News on September 28, 2021, TotalEnergies: 2021 Strategy & Outlook presentation.
-Building a sustainable multi-energy CompanyCombining energy transition and shareholder return.
-You can read further details here
+At the end of the latest market close, TotalEnergies SE (TTE) was valued at $48.67.
+In that particular session, Stock kicked-off at the price of $48.86 while reaching the peak value of $49.39 and lowest value recorded on the day was $48.57.
+The stock current value is $50.22.

 TotalEnergies SE had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $50.41 on 03/12/21, with the lowest value was $40.33 for the same time period, recorded on 07/20/21.